serenitylabz/phatcats/readme.md

 #### LinkedList Traversable

-The `traverse` method of the `Traversable` typeclass is another method that at first may seem a little strange but is actually quite useful.  `traverse` takes as its first argument a function that takes an element of the `LinkedList` and returns some monad.
+The `traverse` method of the `Traversable` type class is another method that at first may seem a little strange but is actually quite useful.  `traverse` takes as its first argument a function that takes an element of the `LinkedList` and returns some monad.
 As its second argument it takes an instance of that same